WistfulHopes/UEShaderMapExtractor/README.md

 5. For easier analysis of the shader, run this tool on the exported DXBC files: https://github.com/Quon/HLSLDecompiler/releases/tag/0.2
 6. In the case of DXIL files, use https://github.com/microsoft/DirectXShaderCompiler to disassemble the shaders.

+### Identify material buffer layout

+Currently only works without shader archives, and pre-UE5.

+1. With Python 3, run this command: `python parseAndDecompressShaders.py (exported JSON file)`.
+This will output a new JSON in the directory, with "_preshader.json" at the end.
+2. The last cbuffer in your decompiled shader should be the "Material" cbuffer, which this preshader JSON maps to.
+    - Vectors come first in the cbuffer, and take up one whole index.
+This means that cbuffer\[0] is equivalent to the first vector entry of the preshader JSON.
+    - Scalars come last in the cbuffer, and take up one *component* of an index.
+This means that if you have 40 vectors in your cbuffer, then cbuffer\[40].x is equal to the first scalar entry of the preshader JSON, cbuffer\[40].y to the second, etc.

 ## Vertex Factory hashes

 FLocalVertexfactory: 11475683181038621400